bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 To reference an existing path that has already been defined inside a command where a list of complex numbers are expected, the array variable must appear in form of having an ampersand in front of it.

-This syntax distinguishes it from mistakenly being treated as a 'var' variable.
 In addition, this syntax also makes it possible to access an individual array element rather than the entire array.
 Following example would have plotted a single point that is the second element of the array.